Nigeria can work if governance gaps are fixed — Bakare

-LAGOS — SERVING Overseer of the Citadel Global Community, Pastor Tunde Bakare, yesterday, expressed confidence that Nigeria can succeed if the root causes of governance capacity gaps are addressed with the right tools.
+LAGOS — SERVING Overseer of the Citadel Global Community, Pastor Tunde Bakare, has expressed confidence that Nigeria can succeed if the root causes of governance capacity gaps are addressed with the right tools.

 He said while the MoA represented the institutional realisation of a vision birthed over seven years ago when he was burdened by the gap between Nigeria’s governance challenges and the leadership capacity available to solve them, the CSG and ULBS partnership would bridge such gaps.